We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 .

-Didn’t I tell you they know C?
+Didn’t I tell you they really know C?
 Here is a blog post from Greg Kroah-Hartman explaining the macro.

 But we are not done yet.
 If we rearrange our structure to have the struct llist_node